Terms and Conditions of Sauna Use

 3. You must sit on a clean towel.

-4. Sauna sessions of no longer than 15-20 min at a time, followed by a cool off with cold dip/shower or bucket of water.
+4. Sauna sessions of no longer than 15-20 min at a time, followed by a cool off with shower.

 5. Do not touch any part of the stove / stove cage or rocks.
 These are extremely hot and would cause a burn.
 The sauna attendant will manage the fire.